OpenTechSchool/html-css-beginners/source/core/portfolio-2.rst

     }

 Great!
-We are done but if you still have a time keep going to play with your potrfolio, make it nicer, change colors, fonts, add images or whatever you like most and be ready for present it at the end of the workshop.
+We are done but if you still have a time keep going to play with your portfolio, make it nicer, change colors, fonts, add images or whatever you like most and be ready for present it at the end of the workshop.
 We want to see your amazing personal website!